 Despite the day-to-day ups and downs of individual relational database (RDBMS) vendors, there is a clear industry-wide shift to NoSQL databases, and particularly MongoDB.
 Over the past six months, over 100 organizations dropped RDBMSs for MongoDB.
-These paying 10gen customers include tier-1 investment banks, global telcos and several government agencies.
-Were we to include companies switching from RDBMSs to open-source MongoDB without a formal 10gen customer relationship, the universe of RDBMS defections would balloon further.
+These paying MongoDB customers include tier-1 investment banks, global telcos and several government agencies.
+Were we to include companies switching from RDBMSs to open-source MongoDB without a formal MongoDB customer relationship, the universe of RDBMS defections would balloon further.

 These customers are deserting legacy relational database technology at an ever-accelerating pace because it simply doesn’t fit how modern developers work.

 It's not that RDBMS has suddenly become bad technology.
 It's not.
 The problem is that RDBMSs are fighting gravity, trying to remain relevant in the modern era with legacy technology, an effort that will almost certainly fail over time.

 Not that relational database vendors can do much about this.
 While RDBMS technology was foundational for the last few decades of computing, it is not particularly relevant for the next few decades of computing.

 Small wonder, then, that Cowen & Co. analyst Peter Goldmacher highlights a shift in developer requirements for recent earnings pressure on a variety of vendors:

 While management pointed to sales execution as the primary issue, we have a hard time believing that almost all the legacy software names are suffering from poor sales execution at the same time.
 We believe the primary issue is a fundamental shift in the technology landscape away from legacy systems towards a new breed of better products at a lower cost for Data Management, Apps and in other areas.
 Virtually every emerging software trend is having a deflationary impact on spend.